gmeks/myUplinkSmartConnect/README.md

 1) Download the program.
 2) Configure the application.json
 3) Install with *myuplink install* (Or you can just run it)
+4) Start the service or reboot ( MyUplink-smartconnect.exe start )

 **Future plan**
 - Better linux support, to allow containers.